 Appeal

-Students on the BVS are able to take one of three pathways.
-One of these pathways involve a BVS LLM.
-Students who undertake the LLM can apply to undertake a one-year placement with Appeal.
+Students who undertake the full-time BVS LLM route can apply to undertake a one-year placement with Appeal.
 Working on miscarriages of justice and policy work.

 Appeal screen to find cases with merit and high potential impact, and then dig deep to find the fresh evidence that proves a conviction is unsafe or a sentence is unfair.